-27. Reforming the SOE sector remains a priority to improve efficiency and contain fiscal risks.
+28. Reforming the SOE sector remains a priority to improve efficiency and contain fiscal risks.
 Our SOE sector undermines competition, productivity, and private investment, while posing significant fiscal risks.
 The sector suffers from weak performance associated with poor governance and oversight, noncommercial mandates, and weak capacity and independence of Supervisory Boards.

 - We adopted a state-ownership strategy-for all SOEs operating at the central government level-to identify public enterprises to undergo reorganization, privatization, or liquidation, as well as plans to strengthen their governance in December 2022.
-The rationales of the strategy, include: (i) supporting national economic interests; (ii) maintaining critical infrastructure; (iii) producing strategic goods and services; and (iv) providing basic social services. - Going forward, we will complete a triage of SOEs owned by the central government, in line with the approved state-ownership strategy (end-December 2023 SB).
-As a first step towards this goal, we established a working group comprising of line ministries to implement the triage based on the procedures and indicators set out in the state-ownership strategy.
-We have adopted the methodology specifying the criteria for classification of all SOEs into five categories, those that will: (i) remain under state management, (ii) be privatized in the short-term, (iii) be privatized after certain reforms, (iv) be restructured into public institutions, and (v) be liquidated.
+The rationales of the strategy, include: (i) supporting national economic interests; (ii) maintaining critical infrastructure; (iii) producing strategic goods and services; and (iv) providing basic social services. - We completed a triage of SOEs owned by the central government, in line with the approved state-ownership strategy (end-December 2023 SB), and following the adopted methodology that specified the criteria for classification of all SOEs into five categories, those that will: (i) remain under state management, (ii) be privatized in the short-term, (iii) be privatized after certain reforms, (iv) be restructured into public institutions, and (v) be liquidated.
+To improve transparency of government actions, we will publish the approved triage on the government's website.
 In parallel, we are addressing legal impediments to the implementation of the SOE ownership strategy related to the delineation of public and private assets.
-We will develop a strategy for the SOEs at central government level that includes: (i) a framework for monitoring financial performance and mitigating related fiscal risks, (ii) a plan to rationalize the number of SOEs that are in non-strategic sectors or are loss-making (new end-September 2024 SB).
+We will develop a strategy for the SOEs at central government level that includes: (i) a framework for monitoring financial performance and mitigating related fiscal risks, (ii) a plan to rationalize the number of SOEs that are in non-strategic sectors or are loss-making (end-September 2024 SB).
 We also intend to propose a privatization strategy for small and large enterprises and set economic benchmarks to identify the most opportune conditions for launching de-nationalization efforts. - We adopted the amendments to the Law on State and Municipal Enterprises in April 2023, with the support of the World Bank.
 These amendments authorize the owners of the state enterprises to: (i) ensure the adoption by SOEs of a corporate governance code according to the model approved by the Government, and (ii) evaluate the performance of SOE Executive Board members.
 Other proposed modifications introduce Audit Committees for Public Interest Entities as executive bodies of SOEs and allow for inclusion of independent members in the composition of SOE Boards.
-In April, we adopted the regulations on the selective process of Supervisory Board members of SOEs and their remuneration. - 28.
-Safeguarding energy security remains our priority amidst mounting risks.
-We have approved the Plan of Measures for the Preparation for the 2023-24 Heating Season.
-The plan considers three different scenarios based on the natural gas availability and electricity deliverables.
-We also identified 40 preventive measures and 20 measures to reduce and mitigate the impact of gas curtailment, which are planned to be put in place under different scenarios.
+In April last year, we adopted the regulations on the selective process of Supervisory Board members of SOEs and their remuneration.

+29. Safeguarding energy security remains our priority amidst still high risks.
+We have initiated preparations for the 2024-25 Heating Season, and we plan to approve it by July 2024.
+As in previous year, the plan will consider different scenarios based on the natural gas availability and electricity deliverables, based on which we will identify appropriate preventive measures to reduce and mitigate the impact of gas curtailment.
 We have also taken measures to reduce energy consumption and improve energy efficiency.